DevonLantagne/canvas-matlab/readme.md

 Download and place the `Canvas.m` file in your MATLAB path or working directory.
 That's it! 🍷

 ### For Developers

+You will want a test instance or test course on Canvas.
+You can also spin up your own containerized instance of Canvas using Docker.

 First, clone the repo.
 You can also execute from MATLAB by adding ! before the command.